casnode/casnode-website/docs/intro.md

 slug: /
 ---

-Casnode is a forum developed by [Casbin community](https://casbin.org/).
+Casnode is a forum developed by [Casbin community](https://casbin.org/).The frontend uses javascript and React, backend uses beego and xorm.
 Casbin community uses the forum as the official forum: [Casnode (casbin.com)](https://forum.casbin.com/).

 Casnode is open source, you can get the code [here](https://github.com/casbin/casnode).